phpconsole/phpconsole/README.md

 The main aim of phpconsole is to replace burdensome `print_r()` and `var_dump()` functions with something vastly superior.

-Phpconsole lets you send data to external server, where the data is processed and displayed in user-friendly form.
+Phpconsole lets you send encrypted (AES-256) data to external server, where the data is processed and displayed in user-friendly form.
 The code is indented and highlighted and you can see additional information, like the address used to trigger the code, the date and time or the location of the code within your project.

 Check out [product tour](http://phpconsole.com/tour) and a [quick video](http://vimeo.com/58393977) showing phpconsole in action.